 Faculty Research and Outreach

-Global Health Studies faculty members conduct research at a variety of sites worldwide, including India, Haiti, the Caribbean, Germany, and Southeast Asia.
+Global Health Studies faculty members conduct research at a variety of sites worldwide, including Colombia, India, Haiti, the Caribbean, Germany, and Southeast Asia.
 Interested students work with faculty and staff to integrate international study and research opportunities into their graduation plans.
 As experts in their field, GHS faculty are often asked to be part of public programming activities.
 Recent examples include a CLAS Theme Year Event, "Barriers to Health Equity in Iowa City: Centering Diverse Community Voices," an Obermann Center Pandemic Insights discussion, "Effects of COVID-19 on Food Systems," and an Iowa City Foreign Relations Council presentation on global garbage and global health.